 - Status check failed (count): any, instance, system

-What Basic CloudWatch Monitoring for EC2 Looks Like
+What Basic Monitoring of AWS EC2 Looks Like

 Once switched to the monitoring tab, you will see graphs of the basic metrics.
 From here you can opt to configure “Detailed monitoring”.